danielbowden/danielbowden.github.io/travel/_posts/2015-03-23-neworleans-partyfoodmusic.md

 {% include image.html img="images/travel/NewOrleans-StreetMusicians2.jpg" title="More musicians" %}

 The french quarter was more than just nightlife and I spent my days, well afternoons..., walking the unique and skinny streets exploring.
-The history and architecture was very different to anywhere else I had been before with colourful buildings lining the streets almost all with iron balconies and gardens.
-Horse drawn carts carrying passengers go up and streets amongst the cars.
-As mentioned New Orleans or even Louisiana is also famous for food and it was in these streets where you could find some interesting and amazing meals.
+The history and architecture was very different to anywhere else I had been before with colourful buildings lining the streets, almost all with iron balconies and gardens.
+Horse drawn carts carrying passengers travelled up and down the streets amongst the cars.
+As mentioned, New Orleans or even Louisiana, is also famous for food and it was in these streets where you could find some interesting and amazing meals.
 I walked up and down Decatur St, Royal St and every cross street inbetween exploring and searching for some good spots.
 I never had a bad meal and tried alligator poppers, spicy boiled crawfish, shrimp po boys, blackened catfish, beignets, and plenty of creole dishes such as jambalaya, gumbo and etouffee.

 {% include image.html img="images/travel/NewOrleans-Crawfish.jpg" title="Boiled crawfish" %}